 He is keenly interested in the future of the Australian agricultural landscape, particularly in a global supply chain context.

 Property Management - Cattle Operations

-His family made the move to the Kandos/Rylstone area where he spent most of his youth.
+My family made the move to the Kandos/Rylstone area from Sydney where I spent most of my youth.
 Ciara’s family is originally from Ireland, they travelled between Ireland & Australia as her family worked in the equine industry.
-Both Jason & Ciara have always had a keen interest in the agriculture industry from an early age.
-Jason began his career as a station hand at Phalaris stud Rylstone while Ciara focused on working in the equine industry.
+I began my career as a station hand at Phalaris stud Rylstone while Ciara focused on working in the equine industry.

-When the pair met in 2009 they moved to the iconic Kerrawah, Coolah where Jason was overseer for two years.
-They progressed from there to livestock managers at Brindley park Merriwa where they spent 4 years until been given the opportunity in 2015 to join the AAAW team.
+Ciara and I met in 2009 and we moved to the iconic Kerrawah, Coolah where I was an overseer for two years.
+We progressed from there to livestock managers at Brindley park Merriwa where we spent 4 years until been given the opportunity in 2015 to join the Pinnacle team.

-It’s exciting for us to have the opportunity to have access to outstanding genetics and produce quality cattle.
-Our focus at Clear Hills has been producing quality.
-We’ve worked relentlessly the last two years and the results speak for themselves.
-Clear Hills is very close to being as good as it’s ever been.
+It is an amazing opportunity to have access to outstanding genetics and produce quality cattle.
+Our Focus at Kuro Kin has been producing the most elite in Wagyu genetics.
+We’ve worked relentlessly and the results speak for themselves.
+Our property and genetics are very close to being as good as they ever been.

 Manager - Oak Park